Trauma Sensitive Practices in Early Childhood

 A partnership between CHDI and the Minnesota Department of Education

-Trauma Sensitive Practices in Early Childhood is a partnership between CHDI and the Minnesota Department of Education to develop a training series for early childhood intervention practitioners.
+Trauma Sensitive Practices in Early Childhood is a partnership between CHDI and the Minnesota Department of Education to develop a training series for the state's early childhood intervention practitioners.

 Trauma exposure among children